§48E Qualified Facilities

 Each ScanPod™ is designed to integrate an advanced digital imaging modality.

-Let's take a Drone flight through the ScanPod™
+Let's take a Drone flight through a ScanPod™

-The short video below illustrates a fly-through of a fully assembled ScanPod™ — a complete scanning and data environment built inside modular GreenBox™ units.
+The short video below illustrates a fly-through of a fully assembled ScanPod™ — a complete scanning, AI and data environment embedded in modular GreenBox™ units.

 You’ll move from the scanning module itself to the comfort and support spaces designed around it — locker rooms and restrooms where patients can change into scanning attire, a small refreshment area, and a welcoming reception and conference zone with high-tech video walls.